-Procedures and functions may take three different type of parameters:
+Procedures and functions can take three types of parameters:

 - value parameters

-- 2. reference parameters
+- reference parameters

-- 3. procedural and functional parameters
+- procedural and functional parameters

-A formal parameter is the parameter given when the procedure or function is declared, with an identifier in the heading.
+A formal parameter is the parameter given when the procedure or function is declared with an identifier in the heading.
 When the function or procedure is called, an actual parameter substitutes for the formal parameter given earlier; here the parameter takes the form of a variable or value or expression.
 The following parameter features are available at the extended level:

-- 1. A super array type can be passed as a reference parameter. - 2.
-A reference parameter can be declared READONLY. - 3.
-Explicit segmented reference parameters can be declared.
+- A super array type can be passed as a reference parameter. - □ A reference parameter can be declared READONLY. - Explicit segmented reference parameters can be declared.